BosingerLab/BALDR/README.md

-		 If any file is not available, it can be copied from resources --STAR         Path for the STAR binary (required) --STAR_index   Path for the STAR aligner genome index --BALDR        Path for the BALDR directory (e.g. ~/BALDR) (required) --memory       Max memory for Trinity (default 32G) --threads      number of threads for STAR/bowtie2/Trinity (default 1)
+		 If any file is not available, it can be copied from resources --STAR         Path for the STAR binary (required) --STAR_index   Path for the STAR aligner genome index --sharedMemory Flag to indicate if STAR should use LoadAndKeep for shared memory.
+(Default NoSharedMemory) --BALDR        Path for the BALDR directory (e.g. ~/BALDR) (required) --memory       Max memory for Trinity (default 32G) --threads      number of threads for STAR/bowtie2/Trinity (default 1)